 •Boards That Deliver: Advancing Corporate Governance From Compliance to Competitive Advantage – Finally, a book that brings the vision of truly good governance down to earth.
 Ram Charan, expert in corporate governance and best-selling author, packs this book with useful tools and techniques for board members.
 Click here for information.

-•AHA’s Center for Healthcare Governance – Web site for the professional forum for hospital trustees that provides a number of online resources and other tools to assist trustees including speakers, educational opportunities.
+•AHA Trustee Services – Web site for the professional forum for hospital trustees that provides a number of online resources and other tools to assist trustees including speakers, educational opportunities.
+Also provides information on governance trends and effective practices and provides extensive resources for hospital and health system boards of trustees such as sample policies, practices and tools.

 •American Hospital Association – This is the main Web site for the American Hospital Association providing good information on key hospital issues, along with laws and regulations that impact hospitals and their patients.